Online network change point detection with missing values and temporal dependence: Optimal network change point detection with missingness and dependence

-We refer to \ref{assume-snr} as the signal-to-noise ratio condition, in the sense that the signal strength is completely characterised by the jump size $\kappa$ and the pre-change sample size $\Delta$, and the noise level is quantified by the network size $n$, network entrywise-sparsity $\rho$, network low-rank sparsity $r$ and the missingness parameters $m$ and $p$.
-When $p = m =1$, i.e.~without missingness, \ref{assume-snr} has the same form as what is required for a polynomial-time algorithm to yield a nearly-optimal detection delay, in an online network change point detection problem without missing entries \citep{yu2021optimal}.
+We refer to \Cref{assume-snr} as the signal-to-noise ratio condition, in the sense that the signal strength is completely characterised by the jump size $\kappa$ and the pre-change sample size $\Delta$, and the noise level is quantified by the network size $n$, network entrywise-sparsity parameter $\vartheta $, network low-rank sparsity $r$ and the strength of missingness $q_1, q_2$.
+When $q_1 = q_2 =1$, i.e.~without missingness, up to logarithmic factors, \Cref{assume-snr} has the same form as what is required for a polynomial-time algorithm to yield a nearly-optimal detection delay, in an online network change point detection problem without missing entries \citep{yu2021optimal}.